 - The headline, “Borealis inaugurates EUR 15 million investment project mtm plastics GmbH,” gives few details about the topic at hand.

 - The first paragraph devotes more space to describing the companies involved than to explaining what exactly is happening.

 - The text is heavily loaded with technical terms.

 - Most of the results of an internet search for more information on the topic consist of articles that are slightly reworded versions of the press release.

 But how much does it matter if your press release is a difficult read?
 And if technobabble is truly a problem, how can you avoid it in press releases?
 To answer these questions, The Writers For Hire spoke to Joel Alpert, the founder and strategic and creative director of MarketPower, an Atlanta-based branding and marketing consultancy.

+Your takeaway here?
 Journalists get a ton of releases, and many are poorly written.
 So make their job easier, and they’ll be more likely to pay attention to you.
 Tweet this